 Paint Sprayer for Furniture

-I used some newspaper and painter’s tape to cover the top of the waterfall dresser so I could use my Homeright Finish Max to paint the sides and the bottom front.
+I used some newspaper and painter’s tape to cover the top of the waterfall chest of drawers so I could use my Homeright Finish Max to paint the sides and the bottom front.
 I used the same blue oops paint that I recently used on my hall table.

 Because this oops paint is a satin sheen, I will be waxing this project.

-I used some Minwax PolyShades in Dark Walnut for staining the drawers and the top of this waterfall dresser.
+I used some Minwax PolyShades in Dark Walnut for staining the drawers and the top of this waterfall chest of drawers.
 I applied the stain with a small chip brush.

 See the BLUE arrows?
 I had to make some changes to the hardware of the dresser.
 The metal hardware had some tortoise shell (?) inserts.
 One of them was broken, and I didn’t think it looked good with the blue paint, so I removed them.